fairDataSociety/fdp-storage/README.md

 ### Test

-The tests run in both context: node and dom with Jest.
+The tests run in both context: Jest and Puppeteer.

 To run the integration tests, you need to use our [`bee-factory`](https://github.com/fairDataSociety/bee-factory/) project.
 Clone the repo, you can use our prebuilt Docker images with setting env. variables like: